joshuaulrich/fosstrading/content/post/getsymbols-rebooted.md

 Each data source will have its own `symbol_spec` constructor.
 The constructor will have an argument for the vector of symbols and other arguments for all the other data source connection settings.
 It will return an object that inherits from the new virtual `symbol_spec` For example `sym_yahoo()` will return a `c("yahoo", "symbol_spec")` class vector.

 The help page for the symbol spec constructors can also document the import methods that the data source supports.
-So `help("sym_yahoo")` would also contain information about `import.yahoo()` and `import_collection.yahoo()`.
+So `help("sym_yahoo")` would also contain information about `import_ohlc.yahoo()` and `import_collection.yahoo()`.
 That way, users don't need to know the name of the data source method in order to find its documentation.

 ### Ticker symbology